-Quantile-quantile plots for CLRs and Manhattan plots demonstrated that the distribution of observed P-values met the expected distribution, with the exception of the two SNPs (Figure 2ab), indicating that the analyses were free of systematic P-value inflation.
-Scatter plots of PC scores indicated genetic similarity between cases and controls in the discovery analyses (Supplementary Figure 2).
-Since the control COPDGene cohort were smokers, this association analysis might have been confounded by SNP alleles associated with nicotine addiction.
-We checked p-values for SNPs associated with nicotine addiction from the GWAS catalog [30] and other SNPs correlated with those (r2 >0.8) (Supplementary Table 2).
-None of those SNPs showed a significant difference in allele frequency in the LAM and COPDGene cohorts, indicating that our findings are not confounded by nicotine addiction SNPs.
-Table 1 provides summaries for the two genome-wide significant SNPs.
+Quantile-quantile plots for CLRs and Manhattan plots demonstrated that the distribution of observed P-values met the expected distribution, with the exception of the two SNPs (Figure 2), indicating that the analyses were free of systematic P-value inflation (genomic inflation factor = 1.02).
+Scatter plots of PC scores indicated similarity between cases and controls in the discovery analyses (Supplementary Figure 2).
+All subjects from the COPDGene cohort were smokers, and this might have caused an association between SNPs associated with nicotine addiction.
+We checked p-values for SNPs associated with nicotine addiction from the GWAS catalog [35] and other SNPs correlated with those (r2 >0.8) (Supplementary Table 2).
+None of those SNPs showed a significant difference in allele frequency in the LAM and COPDGene cohorts, indicating that our findings are not affected by nicotine addiction SNPs.

-rs4544201 and rs2006950 are located on 15q26.2, 11,563 nt apart, in an intergenic gene desert between MCTP2 (1.1Mb away) and NR2F2 (700kb away), that contains many lncRNAs (Figure 3).
+Linkage disequilibrium (LD) blocks near two genome-wide significant SNPs were identified using Haploview with default options [36]. rs4544201 and rs2006950 belong to the same LD block on 15q26.2, 11,563nt apart, and are strongly correlated (D’=0.977, r2=0.854; Supplementary Figure 3).
+Based on the proximity of the two SNPs to each other and their LD relationship, it is likely that there is a single disease susceptibility locus in the region.
+They are located in an intergenic gene desert between MCTP2 (1.1Mb away) and NR2F2 (700kb away), that contains many long non-coding RNAs (lncRNAs) (Figure 3).
 Both SNPs have minor and major alleles of A and G, and showed a lower minor allele frequency (MAF) in the S-LAM cohort than the control population.
 The odds ratios (ORs) of a single minor allele in the S-LAM cohort were 0.49 and 0.47 respectively, in comparison to the control population (Table 1).
-To adjust for the possible effect of the ‘Winner’s curse’, we used br2 [31], and found that the bias-adjusted OR for rs4544201 and rs2006950 were 0.57 and 0.53, respectively.
+To adjust for the possible effect of the ‘Winner’s curse’, we used br2 [37], and found that the bias-adjusted OR for rs4544201 and rs2006950 were 0.57 and 0.53, respectively.

+We calculated the proportion of phenotypic variance explained by the genotyped SNPs, hSNP2.
+Estimates of hSNP2 vary according to disease prevalence (Supplementary Figure 4).
+With prevalence set at 1 in 100,000 women, hSNP2 was 15% (0.3% on the observed 0-1 scale).

+To examine the potential association of other SNPs not directly genotyped, we used the genotyped SNP data to impute genotype data genome-wide.
+No SNPs outside of the 15q region met genome-wide significance in this analysis (Supplementary Figure 5), while 18 imputed SNPs in the 34kb LD block had P-values for association with LAM similar to rs4544201 and rs2006950 (Table 2).

-Replication analysis was performed for the 2 SNPs with association with LAM using 196 additional non-Hispanic white (NHW) S-LAM patients and 409 NHW healthy females from COPDGene participants who were not used for discovery analyses.
-Similar ORs for association of the minor allele of these SNPs with S-LAM were seen in the replication data (Table 1, ORrs4544201=0.33, ORrs2006950 = 0.28).
-Furthermore, we compared the MAFs of the 2 SNPs in LAM patients with those available from 7 other studies (composed of NHW European or USA populations), including the UKBiobank study of 337,199 individuals.
+Replication analysis was performed for the 2 genome-wide significant SNPs, which were genotyped in 196 additional non-Hispanic white (NHW) S-LAM patients and compared with SNP allele frequencies in each of three control datasets: 1) 409 NHW healthy COPDGene females who were not used for discovery analyses; 2) 1,121 Hispanic white females from the MESA dataset [38]; and 3) 225,731 British white females in the UK Biobank dataset [25].
+Similar ORs for association of the minor allele of these SNPs with S-LAM were observed in all three comparisons (Table 1).
+Furthermore, we compared the MAFs of the 2 SNPs in LAM patients with those available from 7 other studies (composed of NHW European or USA populations), including all UK Biobank individuals.
 The MAFs of the 2 SNPs in LAM patients were significantly smaller than those reported in every other cohort (Supplemental Table 3).